ericulley/dse-helper-extension/README.md

 * Click the "Load Unpacked" button on the left-hand side of the screen
 * Select the folder containing the cloned repository

-> **Note:** To update the extension in Chrome, `cd` into the parent directory and pull down the latest version with the following command:
->```
-> git pull origin main
-> ```
-> Then go to the extension settings page in Chrome, toggle the "On" switch for the extension, and then refresh any open Salesforce Cases or Layer0 Hub tabs.
+> **Note:** To update the extension in Chrome, `cd` into the parent directory and pull down the latest version with `git pull origin main`.
+Then go to the extension settings page in Chrome, toggle the "On" switch for the extension, and then refresh any open Salesforce Cases or Layer0 Hub tabs.

 **To install in Firefox:**
 * Clone this repository to a folder on your machine